Vinz2008/C./README.md

 ## Note about the name

 C. is pronounced like C point.
 It was named like it and not C dot or period but C point because I just named the executable cpoint without thinking about it and then remembered that it is not a transparent translation from french and that it should have been name ccomma, but hey I am too lazy to fix it  ¯\\_(ツ)_/¯

+## LLVM version used

+The recommended LLVM version is 18.x.
+(17.x could work, but it is not garenteed to work without some edits in the code or disabling some flags)

 ## Locales